 1. Surface Application

-A granular fertilizer is broadcast over the ground surface using a spreader.
-The advantage to this fertilizing method is its ease, which requires very little special equipment.
-The disadvantage is the large amount of residual chemicals on your lawn.
+Granular fertilizer is broadcast over the ground surface using a spreader.
+The advantage of this fertilizing method is its ease, which requires very little special equipment.
+The disadvantage is the large number of residual chemicals on your lawn.

 2. Sub-surface Application

-Sub-surface fertilization techniques are necessary when a tree is surrounded by turf grass, has limited chemical exposure or the homeowner want residual chemicals on the lawn.
-Turf grass absorbs nutrients more readily than tree root systems so the fertilizer must be applied below turf level or it will never reach the tree and shrub roots.
+Sub-surface fertilization techniques are necessary when a tree is surrounded by turf grass, has limited chemical exposure, or the homeowner wants residual chemicals on the lawn.
+Turfgrass absorbs nutrients more readily than tree root systems so the fertilizer must be applied below turf level or it will never reach the tree and shrub roots.
 Sub-surface fertilization techniques are also necessary where runoff water is common.
 Two common techniques of sub-surface fertilization are the drill-hole method and injection.

-Liquid injection uses fertilizer, dissolved or suspended in water.
+The liquid injection uses fertilizer, dissolved or suspended in water.
 The solution is injected into the soil using a soil injection system.
 Advantages are better distribution and the benefit of adding water directly into the root zone.
 A disadvantage is liquid injection can create dark, vigorous patches of grass.
-We sometimes recommend a lawn aeration and fertilization in conjunction with a liquid injection fertilization to combat that.
+We sometimes recommend lawn aeration and fertilization in conjunction with liquid injection fertilization to combat that.

 3. Foliar Application and Tree Injection

 Finally, trees may not require additional fertilization at all.
 Over-fertilization can burn out leaves or cause a tree to grow too quickly resulting in frequent pruning or removal.
-In Denver or other dry climates, homeowners may fertilize a tree that actually needs a deep root watering.
-We always look to see if a tree is water stressed before making our proper recommendation.
+In Denver or other dry climates, homeowners may fertilize a tree that actually needs deep root watering.
+We always look to see if a tree is water-stressed before making our proper recommendation.